-See Annex A of the NORSOK Z-013 standard for a description of the different types of acceptance criteria that may be used for major accident risk and environmental risk as mentioned in subsection 2 literas a, c and d.
-See Annex B Chapter 4 for a complementary description of the acceptance criteria for loss of primary safety functions as mentioned in subsection 2 litera b, with reference to Section 11 of the Facilities Regulations.
+See Annex A of the NORSOK Z-013 standard for a description of different types of acceptance criteria that may be used for major accident risk and environmental risk as mentioned in subsection 2 literas a, c and d.
+See Annex B Chapter 4 of the standard for a complementary description of the acceptance criteria for loss of main safety functions as mentioned in subsection 2 litera b, cf. Section 11 of the Facilities Regulations.